 Financial Wellness is a state of well-being where an individual has achieved minimal financial stress, established a strong financial foundation, and created an ongoing plan to help reach future financial goals.

 Seven out of 10 American workers say finances are their most common cause of stress.
 Financial pressures can impact productivity, engagement, absence rates, retention and even employee health.
-Financial wellness often falls under a typical fear/avoidance/stress cycle.
-People generally avoid managing financial wellness because it is fraught with personal taboos, takes time and effort, and people often lack confidence in their financial literacy.
+People often avoid managing financial wellness because it is fraught with personal taboos, takes time and effort, and people often lack confidence in their financial literacy.

 Financial stress impacts work: